camwolford/LSTM-Trading-Algorithm/README.md

             self.symbols.remove(symbol)

         # Feature Selection
-        # this is done using the data from 2 days ago as per the 'Short-term stock market price           trend prediction using a comprehensive deep learning system' paper
+        # this is done using the data from 2 days ago as per the 'Short-term stock market price           trend prediction using a comprehensive machine learning system' paper
         x_rfe_train = np.concatenate([indicator_df[symbol].values[-2:-1] for symbol in self.symbols], axis=0)
         y_rfe_train = np.concatenate([np.array(self.stock_returns[symbol][-1:]) for symbol in self.symbols], axis=0)